Binance Market Update (2022-11-10)

 Binance

-The global cryptocurrency market cap now stands at $0.84T, down by -5.09% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.88T, up by 4.06% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PHA, MASK, and MKR, up by 33%, 20%, and 14%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include PROS, BAND, and RNDR, up by 69%, 53%, and 36%, respectively.

 Top stories of the day: